ATV & UTV Wheel Offset: What It Is & How to Read

 The same-width wheel as stock but with a lower offset will make the vehicle’s overall width wider according to the difference in offset.

-But if you change to wheels with a different width, the ET number alone is insufficient to determine how far in or out the wheel sits.
-You also have to consider wheel and tire width.
+But if you change to wheels with a different width, the ET number alone cannot determine how far in or out the wheel sits; you also have to consider wheel and tire width.

 A wider wheel will protrude farther out than one that is more narrow, even if they have the same ET value.